FlowFuse/website/src/blog/2024/01/dashboard-2-multi-user.md

 This week has seen the release of the [first major version of Node-RED Dashboard 2.0](/blog/2024/01/dashboard-2-ga), with it, we've made available a new FlowFuse-exclusive feature, personalised multi-user dashboards.

-This new feature will allow you to build dashboards that provide unique data to each user, build admin-only views, and track user activity, to name but a few.
+This new feature will allow you to build applications that provide unique data to each user, build admin-only views, and track user activity, to name but a few.
 We're really excited to see what the Node-RED Community and our FlowFuse customers can do with such a powerful and flexible framework.

 <!--more-->